Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 i don’t deal with other db’s

-Kent about 16 years ago
+Kent over 16 years ago

 Kent